Resources for Small Businesses

 Atlanta, GA 30374-0249

-How does my small business information get to SBFE?
+How does my business’s payment information get to SBFE?

-Can a small business become an SBFE Member?
+As a small business can I become an SBFE member and report directly to SBFE?

 How the SBFE Model Works